zecookiez/ctf-archive/ImaginaryCTF 2021/Chimaera.md

 Both of these combined make it impossible for standard tools to unzip it without modifying the header.
 Let's fix that.

-There are a few things we need to do to fix the file:
+There are three things we need to do to fix the file:

-* Add an entry to the central directory for the hidden file,
+1. Add an entry to the central directory for the hidden file,
-* Remove the other two entries in the zip file, and
+2. Remove the other two entries in the zip file, and
-* Figure out the compression algorithm used by the challenge author.
+3. Figure out the compression algorithm used by the challenge author.

 Rather than adding a new entry, we can modify one of the existing central directory entries to decompress the hidden file:

 * Change the compression method to `0d` to match the hidden file's compression algorithm,
-* Change the CRC32 signature to `0dc61393` to match the hidden file's signature,
+* Change the CRC32 signature to `0dc61393` to match the hidden file's signature found in the local header,
 * Change the compressed and uncompressed sizes to `21` and `0d` respectively to match the hidden file (we also get a hint that the uncompressed data has 13 bytes, meaning the last third of the flag has 13 letters),
 * Change the offset of the local header to `00` (the original value had an offset that took the entire PDF file into account, which also explains how unzipping the file gave us `chimaera.pdf` again!), and
 * Remove the file name and change its length to 0.